 Spice is a synthetic version of cannabis with much stronger and varied effects.
 Users can often appear unconscious or incoherent for prolonged periods of time, giving rise to the notion of zombies.

-After its use became so visible on the streets earlier this year, the City of Lincoln Council formed an intervention team comprising of the police, local businesses, and the Addaction charity.
+To combat the widespread use of the drug earlier this year, the City of Lincoln Council formed an intervention team comprising of the police, local businesses, and the Addaction charity.

-Lincolnshire Police have also launched their own dedicated city centre team.
+Lincolnshire Police also launched their own dedicated city centre team to tackle spice dealing.
 They said: “This demonstrates our intention to continue to enforce against anyone who seeks to profit from the misery of others.”

-Spice was originally manufactured to get around the illegal status of cannabis and was sold in some high-street shops as a legal high.
-But, since the Psychoactive Substances Act came in to force in 2016, it too is a Class B drug.
+Spice was originally manufactured to get around the illegal status of cannabis and was sold in some high street shops as a legal high.
+But, since the Psychoactive Substances Act came in to force in 2016, it too is now a Class B drug.